NaN-tic/trytond-sale_edit/tests/scenario_sale_edit.rst

     >>> sale.save()
     Traceback (most recent call last):
         ...
-    UserError: ('UserError', (u'Can not edit move "4.0u product" that state is assigned, done or cancel.', ''))
+    UserError: ('UserError', (u'Can not edit move "4.0u product" that state is not draft.', ''))

 Sale new line::